RetroPie/RetroPie-Docs/docs/Setting-Up-Wifi.md

 ```
 you can also add "wireless-power off" at the end (without quotations) if you have issues with your wifi dongle turning off and on a lot and not being able to maintain a connection.

+`sudo reboot`

+on reboot (if configured correctly) your wifi will be working.

 ## Method 2

 **Taken from the Raspberry Pi Foundation [here](http://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md):**